In India, physical gold is considered wealth & has a significant cultural value attached to it.

 Even though its price fluctuates, it has been able to deliver a better return in a longer time frame.

-Let us look at other factors to determine how better is its return compared to inflation.
+Let us look at other factors to determine how better its return compare to inflation.

 The following table depicts the annual return of gold in a particular year since 1991.

-First, we looked into the price trend, then the annual return of gold in the calendar year to compare how its returns change year after year.
+First, we looked into the price trend and then the annual return of gold in the calendar year to compare how its returns change year after year.

 As an investor, we may need to look into the Compounded Annual Growth Rate (CAGR) for various periods.